gcanti/fp-ts/docs/TaskEither.md

 Added in v1.5.0 (method)

-Combine two effectful actions, keeping only the result of the second
+Combine two (parallel) effectful actions, keeping only the result of the second

 ## attempt